Skip to Main Content

 Step 2: Identify concepts from your research question

-To begin developing your search, you need to determine the key concepts in your research question.
+To start building your search strategy, first identify the key concepts in your research question.
 These key concepts form the building blocks of systematic searching.

-Use the following pointers to help you identify your concepts:
+Use the following categories to help you identify your concepts:

-• Settings – aged care, community, ICU, Australia, home care
+• Settings – Examples include aged care, community, ICU, Australia, home care

-• Health issues – examples could include diabetes, autism, delirium, physical immobility
+• Health issues – Examples include diabetes, autism, delirium, physical immobility

-• Interventions – examples could include online app, counselling, medication management, physical therapy, mindfulness training
+• Interventions – Examples include online app, counselling, medication management, physical therapy, mindfulness training

-• People – examples could include school-aged children, fathers, college students, elderly
+• People – Examples include school-aged children, fathers, college students, elderly

-• Study type – examples could include clinical trials, observational studies, or qualitative studies on patient satisfaction, or lived experiences
+• Study type – Examples include clinical trials, observational studies, or qualitative studies on patient satisfaction, or lived experiences

 Activity: Identifying concepts